fennel-ai/client/docs/pages/concepts/pipeline.md

 significantly reduce costs/performance of doing continuous sliding aggregations.
 And it's possible that even this constraint will be removed in the future.

+### Expressions

+While Fennel lets you write free-form Python using lambdas, Fennel also offers a native expressions API (similar to engines like Spark or Polars) for more structured operations.
+The above example can be rewritten using expressions as
+follows:

+<pre snippet="datasets/pipelines#transform_pipeline_expr"
+status="success" message="Using expressions in pipelines"
+></pre>

+These expressions are strutured and hence can be fully executed in Fennel's Rust engine with zero dependency on Python at the runtime, making them 10-100x faster.
+In addition, they are able to catch almost all errors at the compile time itself, hence improve the reliability of your pipelines.

+The recommendation is to use expressions whenever you can and fall back to free-form Python lambdas when you want to do something that can not be done using the expressions.

 ### Windowing